RemoteTechnologiesGroup/RemoteTech/tutorials/keo.md

 In addition to any antennas pointed at moons, planets, or vessel groups, you will need antennas for the following two roles:

 * Communicating with Kerbin's surface and low Kerbin orbit: KEO is located 2869&nbsp;km above the surface, or 3469&nbsp;km from Kerbin's center.
 The farthest point on Kerbin's surface from any satellite will be 3420&nbsp;km away, near the poles.
-Therefore, the best antennas for this role are the Communotron&nbsp;32 or the Comms DTS-M1.
+Therefore, the best antennas for this role are the [Communotron&nbsp;32](../../guide/parts/#communotron-32) or the [Comms DTS-M1](../../guide/parts/#comms-dts-m1).
 * Communicating with the satellites' siblings: KEO satellites in an equilateral triangle formation will be located 6008&nbsp;km apart, requiring the use of the Comms DTS-M1 to maintain contact.
 KEO satellites in a square formation will be only 4906&nbsp;km apart, allowing the Communotron&nbsp;32 to fill this role if you have the necessary technology.

 ##Method 1: Separate Launches

-Use a rocket with at least 5615 m/s of delta-V, preferably a little more.
+Use a rocket with at least 5615 m/s of delta-V.

 ![Set antenna targets from the map view by clicking the lower right icon, then choosing a dish, followed by its target](single_1_setup.png "Setting up targets"){: .right}